Quantile Spectral Analysis for Locally Stationary Time Series: Introduction

 \theequation{1.\arabic{equation}} For more than a century, spectral methods have been among the favorite tools of time-series analysis.
 The concept of {\it periodogram} was proposed and discussed as early as~1898 by Schuster, who coined the term in a study (\cite{schuster1898}) of meteorological series.
 The modern mathematical foundations of the approach were laid between 1930 and 1950 by such big names as Wiener, Cram\' er, Kolmogorov, Bartlett, and Tukey.
 The main reason for the unwavering success of spectral methods is that they are entirely {\it model-free}, hence fully nonparametric; as such, they can be considered a precursor to the subsequent development of nonparametric techniques in the area and, despite their age, they still are part of the leading group of methods in the field.

-The classical spectral approach to time series analysis, however, remains deeply marked by two major restrictions: \begin{enumerate} \item[(i)] as a second-order theory, it is essentially limited to modeling first- and second-order dynamics: being entirely covariance-based, it cannot accommodate heavy tails and infinite variances, and cannot account for any dynamics in conditional skewness, kurtosis, or tail behavior; \item[(ii)] the assumption of second-order stationarity is pervasive: except for processes that, possibly after some adequate transformation such as differencing or cointegration, are second-order stationary, observations exhibiting time-varying distributional features are ruled out. \end{enumerate}
+The classical spectral approach to time series analysis, however, remains deeply marked by two major restrictions:

+\begin{description} \item[(i)] as a second-order theory, it is essentially limited to modeling first- and second-order dynamics: being entirely covariance-based, it cannot accommodate heavy tails and infinite variances, and cannot account for any dynamics in conditional skewness, kurtosis, or tail behavior; \item[(ii)] the assumption of second-order stationarity is pervasive: except for processes that, possibly after some adequate transformation such as differencing or cointegration, are second-order stationary, observations exhibiting time-varying distributional features are ruled out.